7 Great Colours for a North Facing or Northern Exposure Room

 Lenox Tan is a rich gold colour, having both yellow and gold in it – tempered by a neutral base.

 - One of the more striking warm colours on this page, Lenox Tan is also the most dense with an LRV of 43.
-Great for a well-lit room and rich and cosy for a darker space.
+Great for a well-lit room and rich and cosy for a darker space

 Benjamin Moore Grant Beige HC 83

 Grant Beige can work in a WELL-LIT north facing room as long as you aren’t looking for an overly ‘warm’ look and crave some ‘neutral’ action.
 While Grant Beige is ‘beige’ it has a very neutral, almost greige (but not quite) undertone, particularly in a north facing room.

 - Grant Beige is the most ‘modern’ colour on this page with its slightly cool beige feeling

 - With an LRV of 56.0 it will do well in a well-lit room, but in a dark room it without enough artificial lighting it might feel a bit flat